mattoofahad/document-chat-bot/README.md

 ---
-title: This is a simple chat bot using openAI GPT models.
+title: This is a document chat bot.
 colorFrom: red
 colorTo: green
 emoji: 👾